 Grand Challenges Explorations is a $100 million initiative that was launched in 2008.
 More than over 850 people in more than 50 countries have received grants.
 The grant program is open to anyone from any discipline and from any organization.
 Initial grants of $100,000 are awarded two times a year.
 Successful projects have the opportunity to receive a follow-on grant of up to $1 million.

 Episcopal Relief & Development is one of two faith-based organizations receiving grants in this round.
 The other is the Mennonite Economic Development Associates, which proposed another pilot project involving women farmers in Ghana.
-The challenge both agencies took on is here.

 The grant, Radtke noted, is “a real vote of confidence in faith-based organizations.”